 It is likely that many boys and men suffered abuse in the Mormon Church during the last few decades.
-However, knowing the exact facts and figures can be challenging as the Mormon Church has made efforts to cover up abuse and protect offenders over the years.
+However, knowing the exact facts and figures can be challenging as the Mormon Church has made efforts to protect offenders over the years.

-According to The Atlantic, the Mormon Church is a tightly knit community that comes with a “built-in social circle.”
-Typically, Mormon children grow up in an environment where entire families, friendship circles, and broader communities are Mormon.
-This can make it extremely difficult for victims to find their voice and speak up about what happened to them, especially if the perpetrator of the abuse is a well-respected and high-ranking Church official.
+The Mormon Church is a tight knit community and has been called a “high-demand” religion. ” Typically, Mormon children grow up in an environment where entire families, friendship circles, and broader communities are Mormon.
+This can make it extremely difficult for LDS sexual abuse victims to find their voice and speak up about what happened to them, especially if the perpetrator of the abuse is a respected and high-ranking Church official.

 While most abuse cases that have come to light involve small children and often girls or women, there are some notable cases of abuse of boys within the Mormon Church.